<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 The History of the Baldrige Framework for Performance Excellence

 The period following World War II was a productive and economically lucrative one for American manufacturers.
 The public appetite for products like TVs, cars, and home appliances was strong, and factories were operating at near peak capacity.
-Between 1950 and 1975 America experienced one of its longest eras of economic expansion.
+Between 1950 and 1975, America experienced one of its longest eras of economic expansion.
 The more stuff businesses made, the more people bought, so quality and customer value became something of an afterthought.

 By the time the 1980s rolled around, the American economy was in trouble.
 The unemployment rate and interest rates skyrocketed.
-Several factors contributed to these conditions, including a savings and loan collapse, but America’s lack of attention to manufacturing quality products that customers wanted undoubtedly played a role as well.
+Several factors contributed to these conditions, including a savings-and-loan collapse, but America’s lack of attention to manufacturing quality products that customers wanted undoubtedly played a role as well.

 The Baldrige Framework has become the standard definition of performance excellence across the globe.
 Almost 100 countries have similar models and award programs, all based on the Baldrige Framework.
-Thousands of organizations are using it in the US across all sectors including healthcare system, professional service organizations, nonprofits, educational institutions, government agencies, and, of course, manufacturing.
+Thousands of organizations are using it in the US across all sectors, including the healthcare system, professional service organizations, nonprofits, educational institutions, government agencies, and, of course, manufacturing.
 The industry doesn’t matter to the model because the principles of quality apply to processes of any type.

 [WEBINAR] Engaging Leaders and the Baldrige Framework to Advance Excellence